ethereum/portal-network-specs/README.md

 - `eth_getTransactionByBlockNumberAndIndex`
 - `eth_getTransactionReceipt`

-In addition to these endpoints, the following endpoints can be exposed by portal clients through the data available through the portal network.
+In addition to these endpoints, the following endpoints can be exposed by Portal clients through the data available through the Portal Network.

 - `eth_syncing`

-The following endpoints can be exposed by portal clients as they require no access to execution layer data.
+The following endpoints can be exposed by Portal clients as they require no access to execution layer data.

 - `eth_protocolVersion`
 - `eth_chainId`